2023 AGENDA

 SUGGESTED AUDIENCE: Shelter Workers, Management

-We will discuss dog behavior in general as it pertains to shelter, rescue and fostering.
-We will discuss and explain faster and more efficient ways to rehabilitate and rehome dogs faster.
-After all, the goal is to help as many as possible.
-Get them in, get them well, get them re homed, get the next one.
+We know that dogs with behavior challenges have the longest lengths of stay in animal shelters, cost more to make ready for adoption, and are most at-risk of euthanasia when space runs out.
+In this informative session, we will discuss dog behavior in general as it pertains to shelter, rescue and fostering.
+Learn more efficient ways to rehabilitate and rehome dogs.
+Our goal is to teach you how to help as many as possible so you can get them in, get them well, get them rehomed, and help the next one.

 11:00am-12:00pm | Palladium A